AltaPay/plugin-prestashop/wiki.md

 ![enter_credentials](Docs/Configuration/prestashop_setup_altapay_credentials.png)

-3. To synchronize the terminals with the gateway, click on the Synchronize button.
+3. To synchronize the terminals with the gateway, click on the "Synchronize" button.
 This will fetch the latest terminals from the gateway and will automatically configure based on the store country.

 ![enter_credentials](Docs/Configuration/sync_terminals.png)